dotnet/samples/msbuild/custom-task-code-generation/README.md

 ### Step 4, Include MSBuild props and targets in a package

-We recommend first reading the basics about [props and target](https://docs.microsoft.com/visualstudio/msbuild/customize-your-build) and then how to [include props and targets on a NuGet](https://docs.microsoft.com/nuget/create-packages/creating-a-package#include-msbuild-props-and-targets-in-a-package).
+We recommend first reading the basics about [properties and targets](https://docs.microsoft.com/visualstudio/msbuild/customize-your-build) and then how to [include properties and targets for a NuGet package](https://docs.microsoft.com/nuget/create-packages/creating-a-package#include-msbuild-props-and-targets-in-a-package).

-In some cases, you might want to add custom build targets or properties in projects that consume your package, such as running a custom tool or process during build.
+In some cases, you might want to add custom build targets or properties in projects that consume your package, such as running a custom tool or process during a build.
 You do this by placing files in the form <package_id>.targets or <package_id>.props within the \build folder of the project.
 Files in the root \build folder are considered suitable for all target frameworks.
 In this next step we’ll wire up the task implementation in a .props and .targets file, which will be included in our NuGet package and automatically loaded from a referencing project.
 First, we should modify the AppSettingStronglyTyped.csproj, adding